How secure is Microsoft Teams?

-Phishing attacks are a type of threats whereby cybercriminals attempt to steal sensitive information by posing as official communication from legitimate companies or individuals.
+Phishing attacks are a type of threat whereby cybercriminals attempt to steal sensitive information by posing as official communication from legitimate companies or individuals.
 Here are ways to avoid such scams and other security threats:

 - Always check notifications in Teams under “Activity” rather than clicking links from your emails.
-Genuine notifications will both appear in “Activity” and Teams but phishing attempts will only appear in your email.
+Genuine notifications will both appear in “Activity,” and Teams but phishing attempts will only appear in your email.

 - Use Microsoft Defender to protect your email, documents, and online storage against Malware.